umbraco/UmbracoDocs/Documentation/Reference/index.md

 Information and references for package developers, on how to create packages, as well as extending the packaging format.

 ##[Querying](Querying/index.md)
-Umbraco comes with several ways of querying, filtering and searching contnet, through the APIs uQuery, DynamicNode and Examine
+Umbraco comes with several ways of querying, filtering and searching contnet, through the APIs: uQuery, DynamicNode and NodeFactory

 ##[Searching](Searching/index.md)
 Details on how to implement search capabilities for your Umbraco website.